fehbrize/brew-billing/README.md

-# grade-book
+# brew-billing
-A simple gradebook application in Java8
+A simple application in java 8 for the billing system of a coffee shop.